maxfish/PyTMX/readme.md

 * Map information is stored as integers (16 bit), not python objects (32+kb)
 * Extensive use of generators and iterators make it easy on memory
 * Code is designed for compact size and readability
+* Automatic flipping and rotation of tiles
+* Built-in image loading with pygame (will work without images as well)

 ### PyTMX is flexible:
+* API with many handy functions
+* Loads data, "properties" metadata, and images from Tiled's TMX format
+* Supports base64, csv, gzip, zlib and uncompressed XML
 * Supports all major Tiled features and object types
+* Point data for polygon and polyline objects
 * PyTMX data classes can be extended
 * Does not force you to render data in any particular way
 * Includes many checks to give useful debugging information